Editor’s note: Some of the offers on this page are no longer available.

 - Citi® Double Cash Card, which offers unlimited flat 2 percent cash back (1 percent as you buy, 1 percent as you pay).

-- Wells Fargo Propel American Express® Card, with 3X rewards on dining, travel (including transit and gas stations) and select streaming services, plus 1X rewards on everything else.
+- Wells Fargo Propel American Express® card, with 3X rewards on dining, travel (including transit and gas stations), select streaming services and other popular categories, plus 1X rewards on everything else.

 - Bank of America® Cash Rewards credit card, which allows you to choose your 3 percent rewards category (gas, online shopping, dining, travel, drug stores, or home improvement/furnishings), earn 2 percent back at grocery stores and wholesale clubs (up to $2,500 in combined quarterly spending on choice category, grocery stores and wholesale clubs) and 1 percent on everything else.